ArktizML/realitycheck/README.md

 ## 🏠 Main Dashboard

-After logging in, the user lands on the main dashboard.
+After logging in, user lands on the main dashboard.

 ### Navbar includes:
 - 🕒 Current time, date, and weekday